Let’s explore square root of 8

 Step#2: Input the value of x & y in the main equation.

 or, √8 = 3 -1/(2×3)

 or, √8 = 3 +0.167 =2.833 (Approximate value)

 Hence, we have learned the square root of 8 along with the main three methods.
+You can see square root of 2, square root of 3, square root of 5 as well.
 Any doubt or if you any suggestions, we are glad to get!.